 -

 Planter.
 Metal.
 20th century.
-Oval metal planter featuring four claw-like legs, two lion heads on either side with rings in their mouths, and a band of openwork plant motifs with a distinctly Neoclassical influence across the upper part.
+Oval metal planter featuring four claw-like legs, two lion heads on either side with rings in their mouths, and a band of openwork vegetal motifs with a distinctly Neoclassical influence across the upper part.
 It closely follows common designs in 19th-century Europe.

 · Size: 45x22x19 cms.